-The BCryptGenerateKeyPair() function creates an empty public/private key pair.
-After creating a key using this function, call the BCryptSetProperty() function to set its properties.
+The BCryptGenerateKeyPair() function creates a public/private key pair object without any cryptographic keys in it.
+After creating such an empty key pair object using this function, call the BCryptSetProperty() function to set its properties.
 The key pair can be used only after BCryptFinalizeKeyPair() function is called.